huncijr/Doctor-Appointment-Project/README.md

 ## 🚀 Installation & Run

-Follow these steps to set up abd run the project locally.
+Follow these steps to set up and run the project locally.

 ### Prerequisites